eleda77/eleda77.github.io/docs/vocab_list.md

 **chandler** - one who makes candles

+**charisntma** - what one has when they have absolutely no charisma

 **charism** - a divinely conferred power or talent

+**charnel** - associated with death

+**charnel house** - a building or vault in which corpses or bones are piled; a place associated with violent death

+**chatelaine** - a woman in charge of a large house; a set of short chains attached to a woman's belt, used for carrying keys or other items

 **chaudron** - part of the entrails of an animal